entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

  128. Infragnathal anterior dental field developed anteriorly of the cusp region: absent (0); present (1), indicated by a projection of the infragnathal anterior to the dorsal functional region.
 > Carr (1991), Character 64; Carr and Hlavin (2010), Character 64; Rücklin *et al*.
 (2015), Character 64; Zhu Y *et al*.
 (2016), Character 64; Jobbins *et al*.
 (2022, 2024), Character 64; Xue *et al*.
 (2025), Character 128.

+205. The groove on the mesial surface of the infragnathal blade: absent (0); present (1).
+> - In Coccosteomorphi, on the mesial surface of the blade, a groove running subparallel to its lower edge is possibly for the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus* (Miles, 1979), *Xiantingosteus gracilis*, and *Camuropiscis concinnus* (Dennis and Miles, 1979).

  129. Adsymphysial (anterior dental field) denticles: absent (0); present (1).
 > Carr (1991), Character 65; Carr and Hlavin (2010), Character 65; Rücklin *et al*.
 (2015), Character 65; Zhu Y *et al*.
 (2016), Character 65; Jobbins *et al*.
 (2022, 2024), Character 65; Xue *et al*.
 (2025), Character 129.